Azure/ai-toolkit-iot-edge/Skin cancer detection/readme.md

 2) The AzureML.CoreML.Video uses a real-time video feed as input and outputs a label.
 If the predicted label is at risk, the app suggests see a doctor.
 If the predicted label is not at risk, the app indicates all clear.

 As we see here, AML Workbench makes it amazingly easy to develop the end-2-end pipeline for Intelligent Edge applications.
 Hope you find this app useful.
-We’re looking forward to seeing how you may utilize Azure Machine Learning for your business.
+Weâ€™re looking forward to seeing how you may utilize Azure Machine Learning for your business.
 Thank you!